 - Dispute debts that don’t look legitimate

-You can now begin the credit rebuilding process on your own with small steps.
-A secured card is one good starting point letting you rebuild credit.
+You can now begin the credit-rebuilding process with small steps.
+A secured card is one good starting point for letting you rebuild credit.
 Having a co-signer or small loan can aid the repair process, too.